mantasavas/NonlinearEquationSolver/README.md

 # Nonlinear Equation Solver
 Let's say we have initial equation: x = tan(x)

-First method we are going to solve this equation is called fixed point iteration method:
+First method we are going to solve this equation is called <bold> fixed point iteration method <bold>:
 1) Our first funtion which we will check if it converges would be g(x) = tan(x)
 2) The point there g(x) = tan(x) and y = x intersects, must be our precise solution: